6-Day Midnight Sun Summer Self-Drive Tour of Iceland’s Hidden Gems & Black Sand Beaches

 Day 3 - Adventures on the Golden Circle Route

-You are invited to add on some exciting tours during the booking process to spice up this day.
+You're invited to add exciting tours during the booking process to spice up this day.
 You could start your journey by visiting a horse farm just outside Reykjavik city if you opt to.
-There, you will meet the friendly Icelandic horse for a riding tour around the countryside.
+You'll meet friendly Icelandic horses there for a riding tour around the countryside.
 Icelandic horses are very gentle, so this trip is an excellent choice for children and adults alike.

-You will head to Thingvellir National Park, the birthplace of Iceland's parliament.
-The park is located in a valley between two tectonic plates that are drifting apart.
+Today, you'll visit Thingvellir National Park, the birthplace of Iceland's parliament.
+The park is in a valley between two tectonic plates drifting apart.
 As the continents shift, they create canyons and fissures that are visible in the area.

 Some of those fissures are filled with underground meltwater from nearby glaciers, and today, you can go snorkeling in these waters.
-At Silfra fissure, you'll be suited up in a drysuit and then taken to the crystal-clear waters, where you'll discover the electric blue underworld that lies just below the water's surface.
+At Silfra fissure, you'll be given a drysuit and then taken to the crystal-clear waters, where you'll discover the electric blue underworld just below the water's surface.

-You'll then move on to the bubbling mud pools, the steaming hot springs, and erupting geysers of the Geysir geothermal area.
-There, the geyser Strokkur erupts every 5-10 minutes, giving you plenty of chances to capture a great selfie with the 66 ft (20 m) water column in the background.
+You'll then move on to the bubbling mud pools, steaming hot springs, and erupting geysers of the Geysir geothermal area.
+The geyser Strokkur erupts every 5-10 minutes, giving you plenty of chances to capture a great selfie with the 66-foot (20-meter) water column in the background.

 Next up is the 'Golden Waterfall' Gullfoss.
-From several viewing platforms, you'll be able to see as the river Hvita dramatically plunges 105 ft (32 m) into an ancient canyon, creating a thundering noise that will shake your core and echo in your ear.
+From several viewing platforms, you'll be able to see as the river Hvita dramatically plunges 105 feet (32 meters) into an ancient canyon, creating a thundering noise that will shake your core and echo in your ear.